tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 //run the query
 run query a1()
 ```
 In the above example, six different accumulator variables (those with prefix @@) are declared, each with a unique type.
-Below we explain the semantics and usage of them.
+Below we explain their semantics and usage.

 - `SumAccum<INT>` allows user to keep adding INT values